Pellegrina: Use

 In his 1909 book, Costume of Prelates of the Catholic Church, John Abel Felix Prosper Nainfa proposed the use of the English word "simar", instead of the word "cassock", for the garment with shoulder cape, which he treated as distinct from the cassock proper.
 Others too have made the same distinction between the "simar" (with pellegrina) and the "cassock" (without), but many scholars disagree with Nainfa's distinction.
 More particularly, the documents of the Holy See make no such distinction, using the term "cassock" or "vestis talaris" whether a pellegrina is attached or is not.
 Thus the 1969 Instruction states that, for cardinals and bishops, "the elbow-length cape, trimmed in the same manner as this cassock, may be worn over it".
 "Cassock", rather than "simar" is the term that is usually applied to the dress of Popes and other Catholic ecclesiastics.
 The Instruction also gives no support to Nainfa's claim that the cassock with shoulder cape should not be worn in church services, which would be of difficult application, since the cassock with pellegrina is generally made as a single garment, with a non-detachable pellegrina.

-When Pope Benedict XVI retired in 2013, he decided that he would continue to wear a white cassock but without pellegrina.
+When Pope Benedict XVI retired in 2013, he decided that he would continue to wear a white cassock but without a pellegrina.